 Dr Rebecca Lee, Clinical Psychologist

-I have returned to face to face appointments and I am also offering video call sessions and 'walk and talk therapy'
+I currently offering video call sessions and 'walk and talk therapy' during lockdown.

 Life can throw some tricky challenges at us at times and this can lead to the erosion of our sense of wellbeing.
 We may find ourselves feeling constantly fatigued, struggling to enjoy the things we used to, withdrawing from activities, feeling bleak about life, feeling anxious or having physical complaints such as being more frequently unwell and struggling with digestive issues or muscular aches and pains.
 These issues could suggest that stress is having an impact on your psychological wellbeing.
 Symptoms that your mental health may be deteriorating could often be more obvious such as beginning to hear or see things that others don’t; becoming dangerously underweight or having episodes of mania, to name a few.
 These patterns may in time become a familiar way of being and we may slowly drift from our own sense of ‘normality’.
 It can often prove challenging to work out how you got from A to B and how to navigate a way back to A.